maxgoedjen/M3U8/README.md

-This is a Swift port of https://github.com/globocom/m3u8
+This is a _*VERY WORK-IN-PROGRESS*_ Swift port of https://github.com/globocom/m3u8